TristanBarlow/comp230-cpd/README.md

 ## Week Six
 Week six was meant to be reading week however, it was changed, unofficially to open studio practice week at the last minute.
 I was planning on using this week to complete my research journal assignment instead, my game development team required us to be in every day.
 The issues I had with this week is my commitment to a plan.
 I found myself going in and working on the game as appose to doing the research journal as I had planned.
 This with the deadline for the research journal fast approaching working on the game should not be the priority right now.
 In future, I, when I create a sensible plan sticking to it, will be more beneficial to me in the long run.

+## Week Seven
+The issues I had this week came in the COMP220 Lecture.
+I found myself losing concentration, this was because of the complex nature of the material covered.
+To better keep my concentration when in class I will open the lecture slides and follow through the material as we go, rather than trying to implement the material being covered.

+## Week Eight
+Issue: Submitting the first and last version on the day the work is due.
+Effect: Could miss submission if anything something unexpected happens.
+Solution: Always submit even a working progress one day before the deadline is due.
+That way worse come to worse I will have something submitted.